-Southern California Edison (SCE) submits this Q3 - Q4 2023 semi-annual report in compliance with Ordering Paragraph (OP) 59 of the California Public Utilities Commission (CPUC) Demand Response Decision (D.) 12-04-045, dated April 30, 2012.
+Southern California Edison (SCE) submits this Q1 - Q2 2024 semi-annual report in compliance with Ordering Paragraph (OP) 59 of the California Public Utilities Commission (CPUC) Demand Response Decision (D.) 12-04-045, dated April 30, 2012.
 That Decision directed SCE to submit a semi-annual report regarding its demand response (DR) Emerging Markets and Technology (EM&T) projects by March 31 and September 30 of each program year.
+The SCE Customer Programs and Services (CP&S) organization at SCE oversees the EM&T program's activities, which focus on advancing DR-enabling technologies for SCE's programs, tariffs, and studies.
+The EM&T program is now continuing with the CPUC's four-year approved authorization from (D.) 23-12-005, dated December 14, 2023.

-As described in SCE's 2018-2022 DR program application (A.17-01-012, et al), and approved in D.17-12-003, the SCE DR EM&T program facilitates the deployment of innovative new DR technologies, software, and system applications that may enable cost-effective customer participation and performance in SCE's DR rates, programs, and wholesale market resources.
-The program funds research demonstrations, studies, the assessment of advanced DR communications protocols, and conducts field trials and laboratory tests.
-These activities help enable the innovative high-tech and consumer markets to adopt DR methods and standards that advocate for continuous improvement in DR technological innovation.
+The SCE DR EM&T program invests in accelerating the deployment of innovative new DR technologies, software, and system applications that may enable costeffective customer participation and performance in SCE's time variant retail rates and DR pilots, programs, and tariffs.
+The EM&T program funds third-party research, market studies, the assessment of consumer technologies and advanced DR communications protocols, and conducts scaled demonstrations, equipment field trials, and laboratory tests.
+These activities help enable the innovative high-tech and consumer market participants to adopt DR methods and standards that advocate for continuous improvement in DR technological innovation.